Zambrano began a dugout tirade after giving up four runs in the bottom of the first inning. He took out part of his wrath on first baseman Derrek Lee

 "Certainly from my viewpoint and the organization's, we'll play with 24 before we tolerate that kind of behavior.
 It's not the first time I've had to have some intervention with Z. It's something I won't allow the other players to go through without some kind of disciplinary recourse."

-Cubs hitters managed just three hits in seven innings off Jake Peavy in the loss.
+Cubs hitters managed just three hits in seven innings off Jake Peavy

 Zambrano's tantrum drew no support from anybody with the Cubs, but former big league manager and current TV analyst Bob Brenly tried to put it in perspective with some biting comments about the Cubs on the air.